- Profession: Conductor.

 Abbado taught chamber music for 3 years during the early 1960s in Parma.
 His early advocacy of contemporary music included conducting the world premiere of Giacomo Manzoni’s Atomtod, on 25 March 1965, in Milan.

-In 1969, Abbado became principal conductor at La Scala.
+In 1969, Abbado became the principal conductor at La Scala.
 Subsequently, he became the company’s music director in 1972.
 He took the title of joint artistic director, along with Giorgio Strehler and Carlo Maria Badini, in 1976.
-During his tenure, he extended the opera season to four months, and focused on giving inexpensive performances for the working class and students.
+During his tenure, he extended the opera season to four months and focused on giving inexpensive performances for the working class and students.

 In addition to the standard opera repertoire, he presented contemporary operas, including works of Luigi Dallapiccola and of Luigi Nono, in particular the world premiere of Nono’s Al gran sole carico d’amore.
 In 1976, he brought the La Scala company to the USA for its American debut in Washington D.C. for the American Bicentennial.
 In 1982, he founded the Filarmonica della Scala for the performance of orchestral repertoire by the house orchestra in concert.
 Abbado remained affiliated with La Scala until 1986.